 There are many rituals in Cult of the Lamb.
 A couple, however, are downright hilarious to use, with certain effects that can be a boon to your flock.
 Here’s our Cult of the Lamb guide to help you sacrifice and revive followers.

-Note: We’ll have a Cult of the Lamb guides and features hub soon, so stay tuned.
+Note: For more information, check out our Cult of the Lamb guides and features hub.

 Cult of the Lamb Rituals guide – How to sacrifice and revive followers

 You’ll gain the Sacrifice of the Flesh ritual from The One Who Waits fairly early on in your run (after beating the second miniboss).
 This allows you to sacrifice followers in Cult of the Lamb.
 So, why exactly would you do it?

 Well, that’s because sacrificing one of your flock does confer a few benefits in these situations:

 - Older followers no longer work as much as younger ones, and they’re often close to death’s door.
 By default, followers that die will cause the others to lose -20 faith, so if several elders die of old age, then you’ll get a snowball effect of really unhappy NPCs.

 - Followers with low faith will become dissenters, eventually influencing others or causing a ruckus.
 Why not take them out?